MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/define-service-level-agreements.md

 With the SLA feature in Customer Service Hub, you can:

 - Use out-of-the-box actions in Microsoft Power Automate.
 - Define work hours, and pause and resume SLAs at the SLA KPI level and SLA item level, which helps track SLA items for different work hours based on priority and criteria.
-Pausing at SLA KPI level or SLA item level gives you added flexibility to define pause conditions at a more granular level.
+The pause settings at SLA KPI level or SLA item level gives you added flexibility to define pause conditions at a more granular level.
 - In a case lifecycle, multiple SLA KPIs can be triggered at different start points.
 The following illustration depicts how you can define an overall resolution time, and also specify SLA KPIs at different start points.

 ![SLA pause and resume](media/SLA-pause-resume.png "SLA pause and resume")